Narrative: In cultural storytelling

 Indigenous American cultures use storytelling to teach children the values and lessons of life.
 Although storytelling provides entertainment, its primary purpose is to educate.
 Alaskan Indigenous Natives state that narratives teach children where they fit in, what their society expects of them, how to create a peaceful living environment, and to be responsible, worthy members of their communities.
 In the Mexican culture, many adult figures tell their children stories in order to teach children values such as individuality, obedience, honesty, trust, and compassion.
 For example, one of the versions of La Llorona is used to teach children to make safe decisions at night and to maintain the morals of the community.

 Narratives are considered by the Canadian Métis community, to help children understand that the world around them is interconnected to their lives and communities.
 For example, the Métis community share the "Humorous Horse Story" to children, which portrays that horses stumble throughout life just like humans do.
 Navajo stories also use dead animals as metaphors by showing that all things have purpose.
 Lastly, elders from Alaskan Native communities claim that the use of animals as metaphors allow children to form their own perspectives while at the same time self-reflecting on their own lives.

 American Indian elders also state that storytelling invites the listeners, especially children, to draw their own conclusions and perspectives while self-reflecting upon their lives.
 Furthermore, they insist that narratives help children grasp and obtain a wide range of perspectives that help them interpret their lives in the context of the story.
 American Indian community members emphasize to children that the method of obtaining knowledge can be found in stories passed down through each generation.
 Moreover, community members also let the children interpret and build a different perspective of each story.

-In the military field
+In the military

-An emerging field of information warfare is the "battle of the narratives".
+An emerging field of information warfare (see also Hybrid warfare) is the "battle of the narratives".
 The battle of the narratives is a full-blown battle in the cognitive dimension of the information environment, just as traditional warfare is fought in the physical domains (air, land, sea, space, and cyberspace).
 One of the foundational struggles in warfare in the physical domains is to shape the environment such that the contest of arms will be fought on terms that are to one's advantage.
 Likewise, a key component of the battle of the narratives is to succeed in establishing the reasons for and potential outcomes of the conflict, on terms favorable to one's efforts.